-- 5.48 The Chief Executive Officer may request in writing that the Office enter into a special complaints management arrangement with the Council in relation to code of conduct complaints made by or about a person or persons. - 5.49 Where the Office receives a request under clause 5.48, it may agree to enter into a complaints management arrangement if it is satisfied that the number or nature of code of conduct complaints made by or about a person or persons has: - imposed an undue and disproportionate a) the cost burden on Council's administration of its code of conduct, or - b) impeded or disrupted the effective administration by the Council of its code of conduct, or - impeded or disrupted the effective c) functioning of the Council.
+- 5.48 The Chief Executive Officer may request in writing that the Office enter into a special complaints management arrangement with the Council in relation to code of conduct complaints made by or about a person or persons. - 5.49 Where the Office receives a request under clause 5.48, it may agree to enter into a special complaints management arrangement if it is satisfied that the number or nature of code of conduct complaints made by or about a person or persons has: - a) imposed an undue and disproportionate cost burden on the Council's administration of its code of conduct, or - b) impeded or disrupted the effective administration by the Council of its code of conduct, or - c) impeded or disrupted the effective functioning of the Council. - 5.50 A special complaints management arrangement must be in writing and must specify the following: - a) the code of conduct complaints the arrangement relates to, and - b) the period that the arrangement will be in force. - 5.51 The Office may, by notice in writing, amend or terminate a special complaints management arrangement at any time. - 5.52 While a special complaints management arrangement is in force, an officer of the

-- 5.50 A special complaints management arrangement must be in writing and must specify the following: - a) the code of conduct complaints the arrangement relates to, and - b) the period that the arrangement will be in force. - 5.51 The Office may, by notice in writing, amend or terminate a special complaints management arrangement at any time. - 5.52 While a special complaints management arrangement is in force, an officer of the Office (the assessing OLG officer) must undertake the preliminary assessment of the code of conduct complaints specified in the arrangement in accordance with the requirements of Part 6 of these procedures. - 5.53 Where, following preliminary assessment, the assessing OLG officer determines that a code of conduct complaint warrants investigation by conduct reviewer, the assessing OLG officer shall notify the complaints of their coordinator in writing determination and the reasons for their The determination. complaints coordinator must comply with the recommendation of the assessing OLG officer. - 5.54 Prior to the expiry of a special complaints management arrangement, the Office may, at the request of the Chief Executive Officer, review the arrangement to determine whether it should be renewed or amended. - 5.55 A special complaints management arrangement shall expire on the date specified in the arrangement unless renewed under clause 5.54.
+Office (the assessing OLG officer) must undertake the preliminary assessment of the code of conduct complaints specified in the arrangement in accordance with the requirements of Part 6 of these procedures.

-PART 6 PRELIMINARY ASSESSMENT OF CODE OF CONDUCT COMPLAINTS ABOUT COUNCILLORS OR THE CHIEF EXECUTIVE OFFICER BY CONDUCT REVIEWERS
+- 5.53 Where, following preliminary а assessment, the assessing OLG officer determines that a code of conduct complaint warrants investigation by a conduct reviewer, the assessing OLG officer shall notify the complaints coordinator writing of their in determination and the reasons for their determination.
+The complaints coordinator must comply with the recommendation of the assessing OLG officer. - 5.54 Prior to the expiry of a special complaints management arrangement, the Office may, at the request of the Chief Executive Officer, review the arrangement to determine whether it should be renewed or amended. - 5.55 A special complaints management arrangement shall expire on the date specified in the arrangement unless renewed under clause 5.54. - 6 PRELIMINARY ASSESSMENT OF CODE OF CONDUCT COMPLAINTS ABOUT COUNCILLORS OR THE CHIEF EXECUTIVE OFFICER BY CONDUCT REVIEWERS

-Referral of code of conduct complaints about Councillors or the Chief Executive Officer to conduct reviewers
+Referral of Code of Conduct Complaints About Councillors or the Chief Executive Officer to Conduct Reviewers